What Happens When You Inject OxyContin?

 For those who need help with addiction, treatment for opioid use is available and has proven to be effective.
 Treatment is the single best way to safeguard against continued drug use and the effects it can have on your life.

 Where Do People Get OxyContin?

 OxyContin is a prescription pain reliever; in short, it has to be prescribed.
 This is where many of us can become susceptible to the dangers of addictive prescriptions.
 We don’t always realize the risks of medications because we assume they are intended to help us get better.

 Many medications can be helpful.
 Opioids can be the only relief for people experiencing severe pain and ailments.
-But they can also be harmful when abused, and if you aren’t aware of the dangers it can be all too easy to fall into abuse.
+But they can also be harmful when used, and if you aren’t aware of the dangers it can be all too easy to fall into use.

-Prescription opioid abuse is a problem that has expanded in recent years.
-The National Institute on Drug Abuse (NIDA) reports that over 2 million people abuse prescription opioids in the United States.
-Globally, abuse of opioids (the larger group of opiates which includes prescription opioids and illicit drugs like heroin) affects anywhere from 24 to 36 million.
+Prescription opioid use is a problem that has expanded in recent years.
+The National Institute on Drug Abuse (NIDA) reports that over 2 million people use prescription opioids in the United States.
+Globally, use of opioids (the larger group of opiates which includes prescription opioids and illicit drugs like heroin) affects anywhere from 24 to 36 million.

 Opioids affect the brain by attaching to opioid receptors and changing the way our brains respond to pain.
 The brain adapts to this new way of responding to pain and begins seeking these results again and again through cravings.

 Once you have become addicted, you may find you experience withdrawal symptoms when not taking the drug.
 Some withdrawal symptoms are moderate, but others may be severe enough that you don’t want to be without the drug.
 Withdrawal is what keeps many addicted, along with tolerance.